MovingBlocks/Terasology/docs/Shape-File-Specifications.md

 *Note: This page is still under construction!*

-In Terasology, [[block shapes|Shape Architecture]] are defined in **.shape** files.
-These are JSON files (technically, [[GSON|https://github.com/google/gson]]) which provide rendering mesh data, physics collision data, and mouse collision data for Terasology's voxel blocks.
+In Terasology, [block shapes](./Block-Shapes.md) are defined in **.shape** files.
+These are JSON files (technically, [GSON](https://github.com/google/gson) which provide rendering mesh data, physics collision data, and mouse collision data for Terasology's voxel blocks.

 This page lists the Shape File format's specification standards, and their history.